-If you’re into your kebabs you might as well get a good one.
-It’s as authentic as you get without having to stand in the middle of a bazaar with bleating gloats.
-Freshly made in front of you and you can rock up with as many plastic bags of booze as you like from just around the corner.
+If you’re genuinely into kebabs then you might as well get yourself a good one.
+Fez Mangal is as authentically Turkish as you get without having to stand in the middle of a bazaar with bleating goats.
+The food is made fresh right in front of you and you can rock up with as many plastic bags of booze as you like all week.

 We’d take: Whatever we’re already drinking that night.
 Because we’re troopers.

 104 Ladbroke Grove, London W11 1PY

 This place has a great rep and the evening queues pay testament to that.
 The prices are really reasonable and the proper Persian food is really tasty - get yourself the koobideh (mince lamb) and barg (lamb shank) and you’ll be happy.

 We’d take: Vodka and soda (Skinny Bitch).
 It’s a palate refresher and you’ll be eating A LOT.